Flushed Away (video game): Plot

 The plot of the game differs heavily from the film.
-Roderick, "Roddy," St. James lives in an apartment, in Kensington, with his owners, until they go away for a holiday.
+Roderick "Roddy" St. James lives in an apartment, in Kensington, with his owners, until they go away for a holiday.
 Gilbert and Sullivan, who were not seen in the film, all help Roddy out with his obstacle course and fencing skills.
 As they explore more, they hear an explosion coming from the kitchen.
 In the Kitchen, they find that that Sid has raided it and is planning to stay.
-Roddy schemes to get rid of Sid, but quickly backfires as Sid flushes him down the toilet, thinking of it as a trap.
-As soon as Roddy ends up in another world, Ratropolis, he bumps into Socketset, who gives him his first task: Collect a jar of flies.
+Roddy schemes to get rid of him, but quickly backfires as Sid flushes him down the toilet, thinking of it as a trap.
+As soon as Roddy ends up in another world, Ratropolis, he bumps into Socketset, who gives him his first task: collect a jar of flies.

 Meanwhile, Rita sneaks into the Toad's lair, grabs the ruby and after escaping Spike and Whitey, escapes on her Jammy Dodger.
 Roddy investigates but bumps into Rita, who then decide to team up to escape Spike, Whitey and the other rats.
 After escaping the rats, using ammunition and speed, Rita swerves the Jammy Dodger out of control and crashes onto a platform, where Spike and Whitey capture them both and take them to the Toad.
-They are sent to the freezer, locked up, and be frozen for theft of the precious ruby.
-However, Roddy and Rita escape and the Toad orders his henchrats to chase the escapees down.
+They are sent to the freezer, locked up, and be frozen for theft of the precious ruby, but Roddy and Rita escape and the Toad orders his hench-rats to pursue the escapees down.

-Roddy desperately tries to catch up to Rita, while avoiding either Spike, Whitey and the Toad's henchrats along the way.
-He makes it to the bridge, jumps off the walkway and lands onto the Jammy Dodger, spraining his back while trying to escape the henchrats.
+Roddy desperately tries to catch up to Rita, while avoiding either Spike, Whitey and the Toad's hench-rats along the way.
+He makes it to the bridge, jumps off the walkway and lands onto the Jammy Dodger, spraining his back while trying to escape the hench-rats.
 Rita allows Roddy to stay on the Jammy Dodger, as he had dropped in.
 He then, painfully, thanks Rita for the lift.